 |Patching Information||No Special Requirements|

-Gimmick Land is an role playing game for the Game Boy.
+Drihoo is an action adventure game for the Xbox.

 ROM / ISO Information:

 - P53-00001 HW001A01